LeoCompliancePOC/ChangeRequestByPR/README.md

 # ChangeRequestByPR

-POC For Change Request by PR
+This is a repository for a POC for Change Request by PR.